Skip to main content

 Document Conversion

-Connectors that ingest binary files (PDFs, Office docs, images) all route their text extraction through the shared Docling service.
-Toggle it on or off, and pick a quality preset, from SettingsDocument Conversion:
+Connectors that ingest binary files (PDFs, Office docs, images) can route their text extraction through the shared Docling service.
+Deploy the optional Docling container first, then toggle extraction on or off and pick a quality preset from SettingsDocument Conversion:

 • Fast — text-heavy docs, basic tables, no OCR